nextml/caption-contest-data-api/docs/index.rst

 Welcome to caption-contest-data's documentation!
 ================================================

-This documentation describes the following:
+Every week, The New Yorker runs a Cartoon Caption Contest.
+That is, the draw a cartoon and ask their readers for funny captions.
+They find the funniest caption with our software, then publish the cartoon and funniest caption in next week's edition.

-1. The New Yorker Cartoon Caption Contest
+We have been running the Caption Contest since 2016, and have recorded all the data, including over 100 million human responses to over 10,000 captions in over 100 contests.

-2. The Python client used to get The New Yorker Caption Contest data
+This software package provides a Python API to get the recorded data.

 .. toctree::
    :maxdepth: 2